I. Purpose of Program

 III.
 Description of Program Milestones

 Students are required to take a full-time course load each semester (fall and spring) of their first three years of study, and during the fall semester of their fourth year.
-See Appendix A for a list of coursework and other requirements.
+See the link to the right for a list of coursework and other requirements.

 M.A.
 Reading List